pingcap/docs/tidb-cloud/size-your-cluster.md

 Minimum number of TiFlash nodes: `min((compressed size of table A * replicas for table A + compressed size of table B * replicas for table B) / size of each TiFlash capacity, max(replicas for table A, replicas for table B))`

-For example, if you configure the node storage of each TiFlash node on AWS as 1024 GB, and set 2 replicas for table A (the compressed size is 800 GB) and 1 replica for table B (the compressed size is 100 GB), then the required number of TiFlash nodes is as follows:
+For example, if you configure the node storage of each TiFlash node on AWS as 1024 GiB, and set 2 replicas for table A (the compressed size is 800 GiB) and 1 replica for table B (the compressed size is 100 GiB), then the required number of TiFlash nodes is as follows:

-Minimum number of TiFlash nodes: `min((800 GB * 2 + 100 GB * 1) / 1024 GB, max(2, 1)) ≈ 2`
+Minimum number of TiFlash nodes: `min((800 GiB * 2 + 100 GiB * 1) / 1024 GiB, max(2, 1)) ≈ 2`

 ### TiFlash node storage